Ancient Greece's most famous oracle: The Oracle of Delphi

 She was considered to be the mouthpiece of the god Apollo, through whom he spoke to mortals.

-The Pythia would sit on a tripod, inhale the fumes of burning bay leaves and barley.
+The Pythia would sit on a tripod, inhaling the fumes of burning bay leaves and barley.

 This induced a trance-like state during which she would deliver the Oracle's message in a cryptic and often ambiguous way.

-A priestess would then interpret the message and deliver it to the visitor in a form that could be understood.
+Another priestess or priest would then interpret the message and deliver it to the visitor in a form that could be understood.

 Her prophecies were sought by people from all over the Greek world and even beyond, and her influence extended into the political and military spheres.